Camping Tours & Trips in Machu Picchu

 Classic Inca Trail To Machu Picchu - 4 Days And 3 Nights

-Dave, traveled in April
+Barb, traveled in July

 Remarkable campsites including Ayapata (3,300m) and Chaquicocha (3,600m) dot the route to Machu Picchu.
 Roomy 4-person tents shared by two trekkers, complete with dining and toilet tents.
 Master chefs craft meals under starlit skies.